-This model comes with a comfortable height seat that is suited perfectly for most.
-The seat and the lid are included in the packaging as well as instructions on how to set it up.
+This model comes with a comfortable seat height that is suited perfectly for most.
+The seat and the lid are included in the packaging along with the instructions on how to set it up.

 Finally, Dometic 320 RV Toilet is efficient and the bottom pedal flush packs quite a punch.
-In turn, it eliminates the possibility of clogs due to waste or paper build up.
+It eliminates the possibility of clogs due to waste or paper build-up.
 However, some customers say that flushing makes a little more noise than other models.

 4. Camco Standard Portable Travel Toilet with 5.3 Gallon Capacity

 Camco Standard has been designed to be used on RVs, boats, and other recreational vehicles.
 It comes with a helpful removable 5.3-gallon tank and a sealing slide valve that blocks unpleasant odors, as well as prevents leaks.